Some frequently asked questions and answers…

 Can I take one of your motorcycles to the Isle of Man, UK or Europe?

 Yes!
 Our motorcycles can now be taken throughout Europe.

 My friends and I want to organize a group holiday on your motorcycles; can we rent a number of machines from you?

 Yes!
 We would be happy to organise group bookings.
-Our fleet averages 56 motorcycles for the coming season, consisting of mostly BMW R1200 and Honda motorcycles, with some Yamaha motorcycles.
+Our fleet for the coming season consists of 40 BMW motorcycles and Six Can-am Spyders

 What protective clothing do you recommend I wear?

 It is a legal requirement in Ireland to wear a helmet, so this is the absolute minimum item by law.
 Helmets are free of charge.
 Mostly modular LS 2 helmets.
 We have all the relevant protective waterproof motorcycle gear for hire or sale, tax free to non European riders.
 The brand we use is top end Klim, guaranteed waterproof with the best armour and venting possible.
 Stocked in all sizes which can be rented from us at a total cost of only €20 per day per person.
 This includes Klim all-weather armoured jackets and pants, gloves, Stylmartin Gore-Tex boots.